R4-K5/The_World_of_Midkemia/README.md

 ---
 ### Level 18: Bond of the Dragon Lord
 At 18th level, your Valheru echo resonates with the true dragons, allowing you to forge a temporary bond of command with one such creature.
-As an action, you can expend 7 sorcery points and touch a willing **Dragon** (of a type no higher than CR 15, that has an Intelligence of 6 or more, and that can understand a language you speak, such as a Young Red Dragon or an Adult Brass Dragon, subject to DM approval for availability and willingness).
+As an action, you can expend 7 sorcery points and you reach out with your senses for a willing **Dragon** (of a type no higher than CR 21, that has an Intelligence of 6 or more, and that can understand a language you speak, such as a **Young Red Dragon** or an **Ancient Copper Dragon**, subject to DM approval for availability and willingness) to answer your call telepathically.

-For the next hour, you forge a telepathic bond with this dragon.
+For the next 24 hours, you forge a telepathic bond with this dragon.
 While bonded, you and the dragon can communicate telepathically as long as you are on the same plane of existence.
 As a bonus action on your turn, you can give the dragon a general command (such as "Attack that creature," "Fly us there," "Guard this pass").
 The dragon will obey your commands to the best of its ability for the duration, though it retains its own personality and might interpret commands with a degree of draconic cunning or pride.
 The dragon acts on its own initiative.

 If the dragon is reduced to 0 hit points, the bond ends, and it either dies or returns to its origin (DM's choice).
 The bond also ends if you use this feature again.

-After the bond ends, you cannot use this feature again for 7 days, unless you perform a special hour-long ritual during a long rest, appealing to your Valheru patron and expending a 9th-level spell slot (or an additional 7 sorcery points if you do not have a 9th-level slot) to regain its use sooner.
+After the bond ends, you cannot use this feature again for 7 days, unless you perform a special ritual during a long rest and spend 7 sorcery points that you will not have the following day, to regain its use sooner.

 ---